Missing digits and sums of two prime squares: Preliminary Lemmas

 We note that the sum $\sum_{n\leq N} |a_n|^2 \ll N (\log x)^3$ since $|a_n|\leq \tau(n)$.
 By symmetry, we just focus on the $m_1$ sum.
 We have, by the Weyl differencing,

 We also have the sum over $n\leq N$, hence, we can glue together $\ell:=2n|h|q$ to get

 We split the sum over $\ell$ into $\tau(\ell)\leq B$ and $\tau(\ell) > B$ with

-Then for $\tau(\ell)\leq B$ using the trivial bound and \cite[Lemma 4.1]{MR4452438}\footnote{Note that we have $d|\xi|<1/d$ and so we don't have the last $d$ term.} for the remaining sum, and for $\tau(\ell)>B$ using Rankin's trick, we get
+We first look at the $\tau(\ell)\leq B$ sum by using the trivial bound.
+For the remaining sum without the divisor function, we invoke \cite[Lemma 4.1]{MR4452438}; note that in our case we have $d|\xi|<1/d$, so we don't have the final $d$ term appearing.
+Finally, for the $\tau(\ell)>B$ sum, we apply Rankin's trick to get

 Note that the $NM_1$ term is smaller than the first term on the right.
 We get a similar result for the $m_2$ sum, and since $M_2\leq M_1$, we can assume that we get the same bound.
 Hence, we get

 Lastly, since $NM_1^2 \ll x$ and $M_1\gg x^{\delta}$, we get the first result.
 For the second one, we use the classical estimate